Cars Brands that start with C

 Chery Logo

 One of the world-famous Chinese car manufacturers is Chery Automobile Co.
-Its mass production of cars has ensured its popularity in the low and medium-price segments.
-The brand was founded in 1997 by the mayor’s office of Wuhu (China).
-Active production was ensured by Seat’s license for the Toledo chassis in 1999.
+Its mass production of cars has ensured its popularity in the low—and medium-price segments.
+The brand was founded in 1997 by the mayor’s Wuhu (China) office.
+Seat’s license for the Toledo chassis in 1999 ensured active production.
 Initially, the company produced administrative cabs.
 In 2001, some shares were acquired by Shanghai-based SAIC, which gave the brand access to the Chinese market and beyond, making it the first Chinese exporter.

 CAMC